 Your department will have a designated mail area for you to receive incoming mail.

 Residency training is a time of tremendous personal and professional growth.
 It can also be very stressful.
-It is not at all uncommon for residents from time to time to feel stressed, overwhelmed, burned-out, or even to develop clinical depression.
-If you should experience any of these, we encourage you to seek or accept help.
+It is not uncommon for residents to feel stressed, overwhelmed, burned-out, or even to develop clinical depression.
+If you experience any of these, we encourage you to seek or accept help.
 You do not need to shoulder these burdens alone.
-If you are feeling overwhelmed, find someone you trust to talk to, whether it be a colleague, friend or family member, your doctor, a religious advisor, or your program director.
+If you feel overwhelmed, find someone you trust to talk to, whether it be a colleague, friend or family member, your doctor, a religious advisor, or your program director.
 For any resident who needs some professional assistance, multiple resources are available.
-A list of resources can be viewed at http://www.siumed.edu/gme/resident-well-being.html
+A list of resources is available.

 Residents seeking loan forgiveness via the Public Service Loan Forgiveness (PSLF) program will need to send a Public Service Loan Forgiveness Employment Certification Form to their employing hospital to be completed.
 Not all student loans apply, so the resident will need to look into this on the PSLF website or check with their loan carrier.
 Memorial and St. John’s qualify as employers under this program.
 PSLF forms can be sent to Brown.Pam@mhsil.com for Memorial employed residents or to the Colleague Service Center at email@example.com for St. John’s employed residents.
 Forbearance/deferment forms can be sent to the Office of Graduate Medical Education for completion.